✓ Updated May 2026

 Taxis and Remises

 Taxis are readily available in El Calafate for short trips within town or to nearby attractions like the Glaciarium.
-Remises are similar but are typically pre-booked cars with drivers, often a bit more comfortable and sometimes preferred for longer distances.
+Remises are similar to private car services, often pre-booked and sometimes more comfortable for longer distances.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.